prodzilla/prodzilla/README.md

 ## Usage

-The application parses the `prodzilla.yml` file to generate a list of probes executed on their given schedule:
+The application parses the `prodzilla.yml` file to generate a list of probes executed on a given schedule:

 ```yml
 probes: